 Your lender will put the extra funds into an escrow account, which is a protected savings account that’s used to hold your money until they can transfer it to the appropriate entities.
 All you have to do is write a single check each month, and your lender will take care of the rest.

-Can You Avoid PMI?
+Can You Avoid Private Mortgage Insurance?

 Avoiding PMI is ideal since it lowers your monthly payments and overall investments.
 Making a down payment of at least 20 percent of the principal is the easiest way to avoid it.